 With the No-Penalty CD, you can withdraw your original deposit – plus interest – before the maturation date without facing any early withdrawal penalties.
 As far as I can tell, the only stipulation is that you can not withdraw your funds within 7 days of funding.
 After that, you’re golden.
 Of course, you’ll pay for this privilege in the form of a lower interest rate, but the flexibility is rather appealing.

 Like the high yield savings account, all CDs are FDIC insured.
 There are no account opening or maintenance fees, and interest is compounded daily.
-Personally, I think the No-Penalty CD or the 18-Month Term CD are the best options, but I’ve listed the current rates in the table below to help you decide.
+Personally, I think either the No-Penalty CD or the 18-Month Term CD are the best options, but I’ve listed the current rates in the table below to help you decide.

 |Product||Rates*||Term||Minimum Opening Deposit||Description|